Site icon iFeeltech

 NAS File Transfers (Photos, Home Videos)

 If you store your photo library, home videos, and other files on a NAS, a 2.5G network delivers a significant upgrade from standard gigabit Ethernet.
 Moving large files around your network becomes much faster, saving you valuable time.
+Modern 2.5G-capable NAS systems from manufacturers like Synology and UGREEN make this upgrade straightforward.

 Gaming and Streaming